CodeBrakes/ScriptHub_Dataparser/README.md

-# ScriptHub Dataparser
-A simple Pythonic CSV dataparser.

-# Data Parsing / Scripting
+# Exercise - Data Parsing / Scripting
 Suppose that we have a web server log file, with the following space-delimited contents:
 Access Date, Access Time, Requestor IP, HTTP Method, Requested Route, HTTP Status code, Number of bytes returned to the requestor, Duration of the request - in microseconds